TosbackCgusBridge-Bot/CGUs-versions/Bathandbodyworks/Privacy Policy.md

         *   Aromatherapy
         *   View All Brands
 *   *   Features
-        *   Sale: Up to 50% Off
-        *   3-Wick Candles: 50% Off
+        *   Wallflowers: 6 for $24
         *   Wallflowers Refills: 3 for $20
-        *   Wallflowers: 6 for $24
         *   Mason Jar Candles: 2 for $15
+        *   Mini Candles: 3 for $10
+        *   Scentportables: Buy 4 Get 2 Free
     *   Candles

         *   3-Wick Candles